 At the Center of Medical Care in the Region

 Our unique location as the only academic medical center in central Pennsylvania makes us the referral center for all the complex medical cases in a wide radius from our home institution.
 We are able to gain experience working with the diverse pathology seen in our urban, suburban, and rural areas of referral, and our expanding partnerships with local hospitals will only increase this exposure in the future.
 Read more about our institution here.

-A Dedication to Individual Education
+A Dedication to Mentorship and Professional Development

 Systems that Work